 Evidence regarding the impact of bottom towed gears on subtidal coarse sediments however is not conclusive.
 Kaiser et al. (2006) found no detectable impact from otter trawling on sand and gravel communities and Lambert et al. (2017) found the benthic community structure, biomass and abundance of coarse sediments, at the population level, to be resilient to fishing, and able to be fished up to six times before changes mimicking that of natural variation occurred.
-These studies align with the sensitivity study conducted by (Rayment, 2001) which found some coarse sediment biotopes to have intermediate intolerance to abrasion, physical disturbance and displacement, with a high recoverability rate.
-These contradictions suggest other variables outside of sediment type are likely to affect the level of impact such as the size and weight of the gear, the area fished and depth (Collie et al., 2000; Kaiser et al., 2002).
+These studies align with the sensitivity study conducted by Tillin (2022) which found a coarse sediment biotope to have medium resistance to abrasion with a high recoverability rate.

+These contradictions suggest other variables outside of sediment type are likely to affect the level of impact such as the size, weight and penetration depth of the gear, the area fished and depth (Collie et al., 2000; Kaiser et al., 2002; Hiddink et al., 2020).